-As U.S. cases of COVID-19 (the disease caused by the novel coronavirus) continue to rise exponentially, so too grows the immediate demand for janitorial and cleaning services.
+As cases of COVID-19 in the U.S. continue to rise, so too grows the immediate demand for janitorial and cleaning services.
 In an industry that from 2014 through 2019 enjoyed only moderate growth at 1.7% annually, coronavirus is now causing a 75% spike in new job openings in March compared to a year earlier, according to online jobs marketplace ZipRecruiter.

 This demand is especially true for commercial office spaces—a challenge compounded by shelter-in-place mandates or work-from-home company policies in a growing number of American cities.
 Eventually, those workers will have to return, perhaps as soon as early April, 2020, with the expectation that their offices are safe.